-The B* Experience Program (BME) at SAJ invites 6th and 7th grade students to explore how they enter young adulthood both in the larger world and especially within the Jewish community.
+The B* Experience Program (BME) at SAJ invites middle school students to explore how they enter young adulthood both in the larger world and especially within the Jewish community.
 The passage of adolescence is not an easy one for youth or their parents.
 Leaving childhood, exploring independence, emerging sexuality, the challenge of peer relationships, parents recognizing the passage of time, relationships to Judaism are just some of the challenges of this period.
-Infused with the wisdom of Judaism, the Cantor and Rabbi offer opportunities to engage with these practical, educational, and spiritual aspects of becoming a B* Mitzvah.
+Infused with the wisdom of Judaism, the Cantor and Rabbi and Education Director offer opportunities to engage with these practical, educational, and spiritual aspects of becoming a B* Mitzvah.
 A number of social programs are also included to help foster a greater sense of community among the students and parents of each class.

 Some components of this program are:

 Many schools ask students to do a “mitzvah Project.”
-Our version of this called “The Bucket List” in which students spend the year leading up to their b* mitzvah engaging in various activities and projects in three areas that speak to this particular life transition: Independence/Mastery of Skills, Learning, and Responsibility.
-Each student presents their work to the others and displays their Bucket List poster at their B* mitzvah.
+Our version of this called “Havaya” which in Hebrew means “Experience.”
+In the year leading up to their b* mitzvah students engage in various activities and projects in three areas that speak to this particular life transition: Independence/Mastery of Skills, Learning, and Responsibility.
+Each student presents their work to the others and displays their Havaya poster at their B* mitzvah.

 Experiential Learning for students and adults

 While the Havaya Project is meant to be completed independently or as a family, we offer some experiences that will support the student in exploring Jewish learning, developing skills, social responsibility.